Master's Programme in Advanced Energy Solutions - Sustainable Energy in Buildings and Built Environment

 Typical employers are engineering and consultant companies as well as universities and research institutes.
 Graduates will able to apply novel, adaptive and socially intelligent thinking and enhance interdisciplinary collaboration with well-trained project management skills for entrepreneurship initiatives concerning energy solutions.

-Applicants to the program must first meet the general eligibility criteria and language requirements common to all master’s programmes in Advanced Energy Solutions.
+Applicants to the programme must first meet the general eligibility criteria and language requirements common to all master’s programmes in Advanced Energy Solutions.

 The selection process for the major Energy in Buildings and Built Environment is competitive and paper-based.
 Applications that pass the eligibility check of Aalto University Admissions Services (administrative evaluation) proceed to the programme-specific academic evaluation.